Creed (band): Reunion, Full Circle and 2012 tour (2009–2012)

-Hiatus (2013–present)
+Hiatus (2013–2023)

-The band has been on hiatus since 2013.
+The band went on hiatus in 2013.
 In October 2013, Stapp noted in an interview that extensive work was done on a fifth album throughout 2011 and 2012.
 However, the project was subsequently abandoned.
 Stapp has maintained that Creed is "still a band."
 He also said that he's open to continuing to work with Creed when the time is right.

 In June 2015, while promoting his second solo album Cauterize, Mark Tremonti claimed in an interview with Kerrang that he "[hasn't] been a close friend of Scott's in 9 years".
-The other members did not speak to Stapp throughout the South American Tour in 2012 and plans for their fifth studio album were shelved, and they continued to work with Myles Kennedy in Alter Bridge.
+He did not speak to Stapp throughout the South American Tour in 2012 and plans for their fifth studio album were shelved, and they continued to work with Myles Kennedy in Alter Bridge.

 In September 2015, Stapp appeared on the Dr. Oz Show.
 When asked about a Creed reunion, Stapp replied: "I can tell you what, I sure hope so.
 I love the guys with all my heart and if they're watching, 'Come on guys, let's make a record.'"
 He later doubled down on the statements by stating that Creed would "definitely" reunite and that he expected new material from the band within "the next two years."
 When asked about Stapp's statements, Tremonti clarified that he was still busy promoting his solo albums and that Alter Bridge would record and tour in 2016, making it unlikely for him to return to Creed within Stapp's proposed timeline.

-In September 2015, Stapp announced that Creed would be releasing a new "retrospective" album that November.
-It would be three discs, one with hits, one with rarities, and the last with acoustic versions of hits.
-The album--With Arms Wide Open: A Retrospective—was released as a Walmart-exclusive.
+On November 20, 2015, Creed released a compilation album, entitled With Arms Wide Open: A Retrospective.
+It was a boxed set with three discs: one with hits, the second with rarities, and the third with acoustic versions of hits.
+In the United States, the album was available exclusively at Walmart.

 In 2016, Stapp joined Art of Anarchy.
-His first album with the band was released in March 2017, and is titled The Madness.
-Alter Bridge continues to tour and record, while Mark Tremonti released, with his solo metal band Tremonti, his third album Dust in April 2016, and his fourth album, A Dying Machine, in April 2018.
-Scott Phillips has drummed in the supergroup project Projected, releasing the first album Human (2012) and the second effort the double album Ignite My Insanity (2017).
-Due to the different members' band projects, touring so far is put aside, focusing more on releasing original music.
+His first album with the band, titled The Madness, was released in March 2017.
+Alter Bridge continued to tour and record, while Mark Tremonti's solo metal band Tremonti released their third album Dust in April 2016, and their fourth album, A Dying Machine, was released in April 2018.
+Scott Phillips has drummed in the supergroup project Projected, releasing the albums Human (2012) and Ignite My Insanity (2017).
 Scott Stapp has since bridged away from Art of Anarchy, having released his third solo album, The Space Between the Shadows, on July 19, 2019.

 In November 2020, drummer Scott Phillips announced that a reunion was a possibility.